Crown of thorns

 According to the New Testament, a woven crown of thorns (στέφανος ἐξ ἀκανθῶν or ἀκάνθινος στέφανος) was placed on the head of Jesus during the events leading up to his crucifixion.
 It was one of the instruments of the Passion, employed by Jesus' captors both to cause him pain and to mock his claim of authority.
 It is mentioned in the gospels of Matthew (Matthew 27:29), Mark (Mark 15:17) and John (John 19:2, 19:5), and is often alluded to by the early Church Fathers, such as Clement of Alexandria, Origen and others, along with being referenced in the apocryphal Gospel of Peter.

 A purported relic of the Crown of Thorns, received by the French King Louis IX from Emperor Baldwin II.

 Since around 400 AD, a relic has been venerated as the crown of thorns.
-Louis IX acquired it in 1239 from the emperor Baldwin Il, who was financially in debt due to heavy military expenses.
+Louis IX acquired it in 1239 from the emperor Baldwin II, who was financially in debt due to heavy military expenses.
 Louis IX built the Sainte-Chapelle as a monumental reliquary to house the relic.
 Transferred to the French National Library during the Revolution of the 18th century, the crown of thorns has been displayed at Notre-Dame de Paris since 1804.
 The crown is made of reeds, formed into a circle and attached with reed fasteners.
 On 15 April 2019, it was rescued from a fire and moved to the Louvre Museum.
-In December of 2024, a ceremony marking the relic's return to Notre Dame Cathedral was led by a procession attended by members of the Equestrian Order of the Holy Sepulchre.
+In December 2024, a ceremony marking the relic's return to Notre Dame Cathedral was led by a procession attended by members of the Equestrian Order of the Holy Sepulchre.
 Veneration of the crown of thorns takes place every first Friday of the month from 3 pm to 5 pm.

 Numerous other relics are purported to be from the original crown of thorns.
 Both the authenticity of the relics and the practice of venerating them have been criticized by some Christians, including by Protestant reformer John Calvin.